 Observe that $\cC^\s(\h,\h') > 0$ if and only if $\h' = \h^x$ for some $x\in\L$ and $c_x^{\L,\s}(\h) = 1$.
 We define the edge set of the electrical network by

-Notice that $E_\L^\s$ consists of un-ordered pairs of configurations.
-We define the resistance $r^\s(\h,\h')$ of the edge $\{\h,\h'\}\in E_\L^\s$ as the reciprocal of the conductance $\cC^\s(\h,\h')$.
-With the above notation we may express the generator \eqref{eq:gen} as
+Notice that $E_\L^\s$ consists of unordered pairs of configurations.
+We define the resistance $r^\s(\h,\h')$ of the edge $\{\h,\h'\}\in E_\L^\s $ as the reciprocal of the conductance $\cC^\s(\h,\h')$.
+With the above notation, we may express the generator \eqref{eq:gen} as

-Given $B \subset \O_\L$ we denote by $\t_B$ the hitting time
+Given $B \subset\O_\L$, we denote by $\t_B$ the hitting time

 and denote by $\t_B^+$ the first return time to $B$

 We define the \emph{capacity} $C^\s_{A,B}$ between two disjoint subsets $A$, $B$ of $\O_\L$ by